Krrishn07/Prasunet_Internship_CS/Prasunet_CS_02/README.md

 ## Project Highlights
 - **Encryption/Decryption Functions**: Created functions for encrypting and decrypting images by manipulating pixel values.
 - **XOR Operation**: Utilized XOR operations to ensure robust encryption and decryption of image data.
-- **User Interface**: Designed an interface for users to upload images and apply encryption or decryption.
+- **User Interface**: Designed an interface for users to assign images and apply encryption or decryption.

 ## Fun Fact
 🤓 Image encryption through pixel manipulation is a technique often used in modern security systems to protect visual data.
 XOR operations are fundamental due to their simplicity and effectiveness!